abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

     - We will use this `HashMap` to check if we already cloned a node or not, so that we don't clone it again and just return the cloned node from the `HashMap`.
     - if a node is already cloned, then we make it double sided (pointing to each other).
       ![clone graph](./img/clone-graph-2.png)
+  - We will use `DFS` to clone the graph.

+    - This is because when adding the neighbors to the cloned node, we can't just add its neighbors, we need to clone them first.
+    - And to do that we need to recursively use `DFS` to clone the neighbors of the neighbors and so on.

+      ```py
+      for neighbor in node.neighbors:
+        clone.neighbors.append(dfs(neighbor))
+      ```

+    - To avoid creating duplicate nodes, we keep track of visited nodes using a `hashMap`.
+The `oldToNew` dictionary is used to map each original node to its corresponding copy in the new graph.
+The line `oldToNew[node] = clone` is executed before the `for` loop that iterates through the neighbors of the current node to ensure that we mark the current node as visited and create its copy **before recursively visiting its neighbors**.
+      - This guarantees that we always return the same copy of a node if we encounter it again later in the traversal and create a proper deep copy of the original graph with no duplicate nodes.

 - Time and Space Complexity: `O(V+E)` = `O(numCourses + prerequisites)` = `O(n)`
   - This is because we may visit all nodes (`V`) and edges (`E`) in the graph, because we need to create a clone for each one